Mohitchvk/Stock-Price-Prediction-using-RNN-Algorithm-/README.md

 # Stock-Price-Prediction-using-RNN-Algorithm-
-Using the Predicting the future stock prices using the opening prices data of previous stocks.
+Predicting the future stock prices using the opening prices data of previous stocks.